 That first race was won by Aristides, ridden by Oliver Lewis and trained by Ansel Williamson.
 This first race was run over a mile and a half, but the distance was changed to a mile and a quarter in 1896.
 It remained at that distance until 1942, when it was changed to one and one 16th of a mile, while it changed again in 1981 to one mile and one eighth and has remained that way ever since.

-The 2020 Kentucky Oaks will be run on Sept.
-4, after being pushed back because of the coronavirus pandemic.
-The race is usually run the day before the Kentucky Derby which has a traditional spot on the first Saturday in May.
+The Kentucky Oaks is usually run the day before the Kentucky Derby, which has a traditional spot on the first Saturday in May.
 This usually means that the Oaks is run in May, but it can also take place on the last day of April (if the 1st May is a Saturday).

 While the number has changed over the years, in recent times, the size of the field is limited to 14 runners.
 There will be 18 ‘eligible’ runners named after the Road to the Kentucky Oaks, with those 4 additional horses able to replace any withdrawals.